-that will open the Options dialog, than go to the Tools page and verify that the paths and command line options
+that will open the Options dialog, then go to the Tools page and verify that

-to the external tools are correct (See also Building a Project - Assemble):
+the paths and command line options to the external tools are correct (See also

 At this point the current project should have been built and the target processor programmed.
-Its now ready to test!
+It's now ready to test!

 SourceBoost IDE has a number of different windows dedicated to perform some specific functions.
-All of these windows may be docked inside the main SourceBoost IDE window or freely float at any part of the screen.
+All of these windows may be docked inside the main SourceBoost IDE window, or freely float at any part of the screen.

 The SourceBoost IDE may work in two modes:

-| Create a new document file.
-The created file will have no syntax coloring utill it's been saved. | |
+Create a new document file.
+The created file will have no syntax coloring until it's been saved. |

-| Open an existing document file. | |
+Open an existing document file. |

-| Save the active document file. | |
+Save the active document file. |

-| Save all modified document files. | |
+Save all modified document files. |

-| Cut selection. | |
+Cut selection. |

-| Copy selection. | |
+Copy selection. |

-| Paste content of the clipboard. | |
+Paste content of the clipboard. |

-| Print the active document. | |
+Print the active document. |

-| Show/hide the Workspace window. | |
+Show/hide the Workspace window. |

-| Show/hide the Output window. | |
+Show/hide the Output window. |

-| Build the current project.
-This command starts the actions defined in the Build dialog. | |
+Build the current project.
+This command starts the actions defined in the Build dialog. |

-| Compile the current project. | |
+Compile the current project. |

-| Assemble the current project using external assembler.
-If the external assembler is not specified this button is grayed out. | |
+Assemble the current project using the external assembler.
+If the external assembler is not specified this button is grayed out. |

-| Start an external programmer.
-If the external programmer is not specified this button is grayed out. | |
+Start an external programmer.
+If the external programmer is not specified this button is grayed out. |

-| Start an external simulator.
-If the external simulator is not specified this button is grayed out. | |
+Start an external simulator.
+If the external simulator is not specified this button is grayed out. |

-| Display SourceBoost IDE About dialog. | |
+Display SourceBoost IDE About dialog. |

-| Start built-in debugger.
-SourceBoost IDE enters the Debug mode. | |
+Start built-in debugger.
+SourceBoost IDE enters the Debug mode. |

-| Toggle a breakpoint on the line under cursor.
+Toggle a breakpoint on the line under cursor.
 Breakpoints can be set only in assembly files. |

-The IDE has a workspace window that can display either the Project files (that is the files a project is composed of),. or a browser showing the various symbols used inside the Project files .
+The IDE has a workspace window that can display either the Project files (that is the files a project is composed of), or a browser showing the various symbols used inside the Project files .

 ![]() |